kobus-v-schoor/dotgit/README.md

 To restore your dotfiles on another machine, just clone your repo, install dotgit and run `dotgit restore` inside your repo.

+It is strongly recommended to look through dotgit's help by running `dotgit --help`.
+This will show you good ways to use dotgit and explain dotgit's options in detail.

 ## Future goals

-dotgit was written with a plugin architecture in mind.
+dotgit was written with a plugin architecture.
 It currently only has one plugin, namely the "plain" plugin, which just does symlinking.
-The following plugins are planned for some future release:
+The following plugins are planned for future releases:

 * Encryption using GnuPG
 * Templating